 The meeting point for this trip is at 5pm at the TGV train station in Avignon, at the South Exit (Sud) in front of the book shop.

-After a short transfer by minibus you will arrive in the hotel in Barbentane, where you will stay for the following 3 nights.
+After a transfer by minibus you will arrive in the 3-Star-hotel in Gargas.
 There you will also be explained the programm of the week.

 Duration: 5h – Ascent: 400 m – Descent: 400 m